TechnoVixen-Natani/Budget_buddy/README.md

 # Work in progress
 This program is a work in progress, functionality will vary as I develop the program.
 Feedback and error reporting is appreciated.

+THE NAME WAS ORIGINALLY A QUICK OFF THE TOP OF MY HEAD  QUIP.
+BUT I DID A LITTLE SEARCHING AND FOUND A LOT OF BUDGETING PROGRAMS ARE NAMED THIS SAME THING.
+I WOULD LIKE TO PROPOSE  A NAME CHANGE AND I AM OPEN TO SUGGESTIONS.
+IF YOU HAVE ANY PLEASE FEEL FREE TO LET ME KNOW VIA EMAIL OR POST IT IN THE ISSUES SECTION ON THE REPO.
+TITLE IT "NAME SUGGESTION" ALL CAPS PLEASE.
+ALL SUGGESTIONS MUST BE SAFE FOR WORK-UNFORTUNATE I KNOW.
+AND THEY NEED TO BE SERIOUS SUGGESTIONS.

 Please direct bug reports to fayth.c@technovixen-codes.net